-These high income taxes are the price that is paid to fully fund the bypass trust.
+These high-income taxes are the price that is paid to fully fund the bypass trust in California.
 Since we often focus on income tax savings when working with trusts, this will be a sea change for many of us.

 Until now, many clients have had sufficient assets so that using the IRA for trust funding was unnecessary.
 Next year when the unified exemption reaches $1 million, it will become more common to tap into these inconvenient assets when funding a bypass trust.